CharulataShelar/family_youtube_downloader/README.md

 Libraries used:
-1. pytube - To download youtube video
+1. Pytube - To download youtube video
 2. Flask - To develop web application
 3. Heroku - To deploy weapplication on cloud